 Today's Irish surnames are underpinned by a multitude of rich histories.
 The name Gimson originally appeared in Gaelic as O Diomasaigh, from the word "diomasach," which means "proud."

 Early Origins of the Gimson family

 The surname Gimson was first found in King's County and Queen's County, where they were traditional Chiefs of Clanmaliere, a territory that lay on both sides of the river Barrow.
 It contained parts of Geashill and Phillipstown in Kings County and parts of Portnehinch in Queen's County.
 They claim descent through the O'Connors of Offaly, specifically the 2nd century Irish King, Cathair Mor.

 According to O'Hart, they claim descent from through the "Connor" Faley pedigree.

 Early History of the Gimson family

-Another 573 words (41 lines of text) covering the years 1172, 1193, 1652 and 1865 are included under the topic Early Gimson History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gimson research.
+Another 286 words (20 lines of text) covering the years 1172, 1193, 1652, 1865, 1599, 1631 and 1641 are included under the topic Early Gimson History in all our PDF Extended History products and printed products wherever possible.